 If you recently suffered spinal cord injury due to the careless or reckless acts of another person, you should seek help as soon as possible from the experienced Norcross personal injury lawyers at Adamson & Cleveland, LLC.
 We have more than 40 years of combined experience with helping catastrophic injury victims and their families in Norcross and throughout the greater Atlanta area.
 We are ready to put that experience to work for you today and pursue the compensation you deserve.
 Call or reach us online now to discuss your case in a free consultation.

-Common Types of Spine and Back Injuries
+What are the Common Types of Spine and Back Injuries?

 Through the years, our attorneys at Adamson & Cleveland, LLC, have helped accident victims with a wide range of spinal cord injuries.
 These injuries fall into two general categories:

 - Incomplete – When the spinal cord sustains partial damage.
 Depending on the severity of the injury, the victim may still be able to function in some capacity.

 - Complete – When the spinal cord is torn or severed.
 The victim will lose all function below the point of the injury.
 However, with a combination of surgery and therapy, the victim may eventually regain some ability to function.